| Your Choices

 deal with all the arrangements (from the time of death to the final interment)

-OR you can arrange to handle just a part of the ceremonies.
+OR you can arrange to handle just a part of the ceremonies

 The Natural

-Death Centre publishes a resource list for DIY burials.
+Death Centre publishes a resource list for DIY burials

-Burial
+Burial at Sea

 There